home biography contact works

 (Present text: Herman Vogt (copyright), translation by Jim Skurdall)

-The work will be released on LAWO Classics in spring 2022.
+The work was released on LAWO Classics in 2022.

 Missa Brevis (2011)